-Figure 8.
+Figure 9.
 A zoomorphic ceramic figurine from DV I (DV 33), whose forelimbs were made separately but subsequently conjoined, possibly to impart more structural stability to the fragile appendages.
+Scale bar is 1 cm.

 However, the prevailing convention when making body parts in ceramic was to model each limb separately, which had the potential to impart a greater impression of naturalism and less stylisation with regards to this aspect of expression.
 More than 70% of the figurines at the two largest sites of DV I and Pavlov I depict limbs in this way (Tables 1 and 2).